 Those of us with pets have to be extra careful with what we use to control mice that enter the house.
 Dogs, cats, and other pets are naturally curious and can easily get into things we don't want them to... so whatever we use to control mice has to be either reliably inaccessible to our pets, or it needs to be completely non-toxic for pets.
-Fortunately there are several methods available that don't rely on chemicals or poisons.
+Fortunately there are several pet safe mouse control methods available that don't rely on chemicals or poisons.

 Create a do-it-yourself live mouse trap.
 Place a large, tall glass jar, bucket, or trash can somewhere along the path that the mice normally take (typically along the way to a food source).
 Put cereal grains, nuts, or other tasty bait in the jar and make a little ramp up to the jar (something like a paint stir stick or scrap piece of wood works nicely).
 The mice will climb the ramp to get the food, fall into the jar and be unable to climb back out again.